-Uploading Files: Under this heading you will see the option “Save uploads in folders based on month and year” checked by default.
+Uploading Files: Under this heading, you will see the option “Save uploads in folders based on month and year” checked by default.
 This ensures that all uploads are sorted by upload date.
 This makes it a lot clearer than when everything is placed in one folder.
 I would therefore leave this option checked.

 We have now arrived at the permalink settings of WordPress.
-Here are some important settings related to the URLs of your website.
+Here are some necessary settings related to the URLs of your website.
 Namely, you can set how the URL will be structured.
 In other words, with what kind of URLs your visitor can get to a page of your website.

-With custom structure, you may also choose to add the category to the URL.
+With a custom structure, you may also choose to add the category to the URL.
 You can then enter the following: /%category%/%postname%/.

-Optional: In the optional settings you have a few more options that you may want to take advantage of.
+Optional: In the optional settings, you have a few more options that you may want to take advantage of.
 For example, you can change the category base URL.
 By default this is /category/category name/.
-If you don’t like this, you could enter something like “subject” at Category base.
+If you don’t like this, you could enter something like “subject” at the Category base.
 The new URL will then be /subject/category name/.